HomeWorkTalksFavoritesSide ProjectsAboutContact

 Context

-I led design and delivery for getting Factorial-issued cards into Apple Pay and Google Pay.
-The team had no PM during the build, so I also held the PM role: scope, cross-team coordination, design QA, sign-off.
+I did design and delivery for getting Factorial cards into Apple Pay and Google Pay.
+The team had no product manager during the build, so I covered that too: deciding what to build, coordinating teams, checking quality, and signing off.

 The problem

-Friction in spending.
-Employees needed to take a manual photo of every receipt and add purchase details by hand, even for two-euro transactions.
+Using the card was too slow.
+Employees had to take a photo of every receipt and type in purchase details by hand, even for a two-euro coffee.

-Lost deals and churn.
-Competitors had wallet integration and used it in their sales decks.
-We were a feature behind in conversations that took six months to recover.
+We were losing sales and customers over it.
+Competitors had phone payment and showed it in their presentations.
+We were one feature behind in conversations that took six months to recover from.

-Sales gap.
-Without a wallet checkbox on the comparison sheet, the product looked older than it was.
+The feature comparison tables hurt us.
+Without phone payment on the list, the product looked older than it actually was.

 Process

-We analysed churn cases, interviewed users about mobile POS payment, benchmarked PLEO and Payhawk, and ran two rounds of usability testing.
+We analyzed why people left, interviewed employees about paying with their phones at shops, studied competitors PLEO and Payhawk, and ran two rounds of usability testing.

-Round one surfaced three big issues.
-The Cards section was hard to find, the Add to Wallet flow took five taps, and the absence of a splash screen made the integration feel like a hidden setting.
-Round two validated the fixes.
+Round one showed three problems.
+The Cards section was hard to find, adding a card to the phone took five taps, and without an introduction screen the whole feature felt like a hidden setting.
+Round two confirmed the fixes worked.

 What we built

-Mobile app card management.
-Active cards view, freeze and unfreeze, spending limits visible alongside live balance.
+Card management in the mobile app.
+Active cards view, lock and unlock, spending limits visible next to the live balance.

-Wallet integration with in-app visibility.
-Add to Wallet at two taps.
-A persistent indicator on the card detail screen so the employee can confirm at a glance whether their card is tokenized.
+Phone payment with in-app visibility.
+Add to Apple Pay or Google Pay in two taps.
+A small label on the card screen so the employee can tell at a glance if their card is on their phone.

 Employee - My Cards Section on Mobile App